- Competitive Analysis

 - Submitting fake press releases to spam links

 You can’t win the game if you don’t know the current score, which is why I STRONGLY recommend you get an SEO audit before jumping into the deep end.
+Bonus points if it’s free (like our SEO analyses are).

 In your audit, you’ll find out how your website compares to your top competitors as well as actionable insights on how you can improve your search performance.
 From there, you can see the areas you need to fix first, as well as what’s a lower priority to be dealt with after you get your feet under you.